uchicago-dsi/Perpetual/README.md

 ## File Documentation

 ### "code" folder
-**arcgis_layers_processing:** contains the data cleaning .ipynb files used to reformat the data in a way that can be used for later routing, etc. after downloading a map layer from ArcGIS web apps/online maps.
+**arcgis_layers_processing:** contains the data cleaning .ipynb files used to reformat the data in a way that can be used for later routing, etc. after downloading a map layer from ArcGIS web apps/online maps.<br>

 **manual_data_pipeline:** contains the jupyter notebooks used to gather all data for a city.
-It currently has Ann Arbor as a sample but future users can change the city and reuse it.
+It currently has Ann Arbor as a sample but future users can change the city and reuse it.<br>

-**routing:** contains all files used for routing (MORE ON THIS LATER IN THE SUMMER).
+**routing:** contains all files used for routing (MORE ON THIS LATER IN THE SUMMER).<br>

 **automated_pipeline:** contains py files that can automatically gather and output all data for a city.
 Input is parcel shapefile and city name, coordinates, etc.